 Establish a Response Protocol

-One of the best ways to preserve your mental health is to establish a response protocol.
+Aspiring Families, an experienced team from San Diego, CA recommends that one of the best ways to preserve your mental health is to establish a response protocol.
 This will help you to know what response you should give to negative comments.
 If someone is trolling your account, for instance, replying once and moving on is a good tactic.
 Similarly, if someone is targeting you personally, leaning on another team member could prove beneficial.
 As a company, you should always have PR and social media disaster response mechanisms in place to ease the minds of social media managers.
 You can also establish a working week response protocol if your company is not contracting you for weekends.
 Publish your contact hours clearly on your pages – eg 8am-6pm EST Monday to Friday.

 Issues around mental health are very important and should never be ignored.
 How do you keep yourself sane in a busy social media manager role?
 Comment below.
 If you’re dealing with mental health issues, there are many resources available that can offer help including Mind and Rethink Mental Illness.
 Don’t hesitate to reach out if you’re feeling burnout or are struggling in any way.